Morganplant/Crowd-Detection-System/Project Documents/Report/Introduction - Section.md

 ## Project Description

-The overarching goal of this initiative is to fashion a modern and efficient solution for monitoring user presence on university campuses.
+The overarching goal of this project is to fashion a modern and efficient solution for monitoring crowd density and presence in a university campuses setting.
 The system aspires to offer the capability to monitor and analyse crowd presence and density across various university areas, employing either Wi-Fi technology or IoT devices.
-A pivotal focus lies in crafting a system that not only monitors but also enables users to visualize the data in a meaningful way.
+The main focus lies in crafting a system that not only monitors but also enables users to visualize the data in a meaningful way.
 This visualization aspect is crucial for providing valuable insights into locations with high crowd density.
 Ultimately, the project seeks to enhance the safety and security of students and staff while optimizing resource allocation and space utilization within the university campus.

 ### Objectives